-Gender Nonbinary in the Age of Trump
+What It's Like Being Gender Non-Binary In The Age Of Trump

-Most people know from a very young age that they are either male or female.
-But that is not true for everyone.
+Most people know from a very young age that they are either male or female, but that is not true for everyone.

-Some people have a deep knowing--often from a very young age--that male or female just doesn’t quite describe who they know themselves to be.
-Nonbinary, gender nonconforming, gender expansive, genderqueer--people call it different things.
-If you don’t understand, the labels can feel a little off-putting at first, but the truth is this isn't about labels.
-It's about people: people like me.
-I was born and raised a boy, but deep down I've always known that I was somehow different.
+Some people have a deep knowing that male or female just doesn’t quite describe who they know themselves to be.
+Nonbinary, gender nonconforming, gender expansive, genderqueer ― people call it different things.
+If you don’t understand, the labels can feel a little off-putting at first, but the truth is this isn’t about labels.
+It’s about people ― people like me.
+I was born and raised a boy, but deep down I’ve always known that I was somehow different.

-Around Kindergarten age, I learned that in Hawaii boys wore grass skirts, and I spent a year begging my parents for one.
-When the gymnastics teacher told me I could no longer perform on the balance beam or uneven bars because those were only for girls, I quit and cried all the way home.
+Around kindergarten age, I learned that in Hawaii boys wore grass skirts, and I spent a year begging my parents for one.
+When the gymnastics teacher told me I could no longer perform on the balance beam or uneven bars, because those were only for girls, I quit and cried all the way home.
 Later, I joined the Boy Scouts, which I stuck with for many years.

 My mom and dad allowed me to be myself and express my more feminine nature, but they often worried for my safety.
 Sometimes my mom would gently warn me about wearing certain outfits or carrying along certain toys before we left the house.
 We lived in the woods on a mountain in rural central Pennsylvania, and I can remember feeling like when I went into the valley I was putting myself in danger.
 I felt like I had to toughen up and put on a hardened shell of protection.